 Tools for using precast concrete pavement (PCP) systems to reduce the duration of construction closures on critical roadways and to provide long-life performance.

 Precast Concrete Pavement (R05)

 PCP systems are comprised of high-quality, prefabricated concrete panels that are formed offsite and installed during off-peak travel times.
-PCP is a versatile approach that can be used for repair and rehabilitation of roadways, toll plazas, intersections, bridge approach slabs, and tunnels, in addition to new roadway construction.
+The versatile approach can be used for rehabilitation of roadways, toll plazas, ramps,intersections, bridge approach slabs, and tunnels, in addition to new roadway construction.
 Cast in plants under ideal conditions, precast panels are subjected to high quality control standards during the fabrication process, which results in a durable and ready-for-traffic road surface.
 The required smoothness typically is achieved by routine grinding of the panels soon after placement.
-Modular concrete panels that are installed onsite when the traffic volume is low reduce overall traffic congestion and provide a number of other advantages, such as safety of workers and highway users and avoidance of interrupted commerce.